mk-fg/gst-yaml-pipeline/README.rst

 gst-yaml-pipeline
 =================

-Python 3.x script to build GStreamer pipeline from YAML-ish configuration file and run it.
+Python 3.x script to build GStreamer_ pipeline from YAML-ish configuration file and run it.

+Can be thought of as an alternative to gst-launch, which uses YAML_ config, instead of long list of arguments on the command line.

 YAML can be more convenient for editing and version-control than messy gst-launch pipelines, allows for comments and basic templating and should be